DIFFERENCES IN A BODY LIFT AND ABDOMINOPLASTY

 The down time for a tummy tuck varies by patient, but you should plan at least two weeks down time away from work or routine activities.

 Pain is relative and subjective, but bear in mind that a tummy tuck is a major surgery.
+Our team will do everything possible to keep you comfortable after your procedure and during your recovery.

 The best time to have a tummy tuck is after you are finished having your children, and your baseline body weight has returned to normal.